rosenpass/rosenpass/papers/whitepaper.md

 Rosenpass uses libsodium [@libsodium] as cryptographic backend for hash, AEAD, and XAEAD, and liboqs [@liboqs] for the post-quantum-secure KEMs.

+## Protocol Roles {#roles}

+The protocol specifies two roles: initiator and responder.

+* initiator – The party that starts a handshake.
+* responder – The party that does not start a handshake.

+There is no particular mechanism to negotiate which party acts in which role; just like the WireGuard protocol, the Rosenpass protocol uses no distinction between client and server.
+In this vein, the initiator is not the protocol client; instead, the initiator is whichever party happened to start the key exchange.

+Implementations should be careful to ensure that having two ongoing key exchanges—one in the initiator role and one in the responder role—does not lead to implementation bugs.

 ## Packages {#packages}

 The packages, their contents, and their type IDs are graphically represented in Fig. \ref{img:MessageTypes}.
 Their purposes are: